1903 Chicago mayoral election: Democratic

-Incumbent mayor Carter Harrison Jr. was renominated by the Democratic Party.
+Incumbent mayor Carter Harrison IV was renominated by the Democratic Party.
 Few others seemed interested in seeking the nomination.

 While there had been factional disputes within the party, most of the Democratic Party united behind Harrison as a nominee.
 A key exception to this was Harrison's once-ally Robert "Bobby" Burke, who remained opposed to Harrison.

 Harrison easily won the primaries to select delegates for the city's nominating convention, with his supporters being heavily selected as delegates.
 A pro-Harrison delegate nominee even beat former Cook County Democratic Party Chairman Thomas Gahan, who had been seeking to run as a delegate aligned with then-Harrison rival Robert "Bobby" Burke.

 Without an opponent, Harrison was renominated at the convention by acclamation.
 The convention, however, was noted as having been a rather unenthusiastic affair, appearing to signal more tepid or reluctant support of Harrison by his party.

 Republican

 Businessman Greame Stewart won the Republican nomination.
-He had previously served as a member of the Executive Committee of the 1900 Republican National Convention.
+He had previously served as a member of the executive committee of the 1900 Republican National Convention.
 From 1882 through 1890 he was a member of the Chicago Board of Education, serving as the board's president from 1889 through 1890.
 With an exceptional reputation for honesty and public service, Stewart had long been considered a potential candidate for mayor of Chicago.
+Stewart was apealing to reform-minded voters dissatisfied with the Democratic political machine.

+Also seeking the mayoral nomination was former alderman John Maynard Harlan, who had previously run for mayor as an independent Republican in 1897 and had unsuccessfully sought the Republican nomination in 1901.

-In February, Stewart won the a 2-1 margin of victory in the Republican primaries over his most significant opponent, John Maynard Harlan.
+In February, delegates favoring Stewart won the a 2–1 margin of victory in the Republican primaries over delegates supporting Harlan.

-At the Republican convention, Stewart was nominated by acclamation.
+At the city's Republican convention on March 7, Stewart was nominated in a single round of balloting.
+Afterwards, resolutions were adopted to affirm Stewart's nomination by acclamation.

 United Labor

-The United Labor Party first nominated Clarence Darrow, who declined.
-The party subsequently nominated Daniel L. Cruise.
+The United Labor Party first nominated Clarence Darrow, who thereafter declined the nomination.
+While the party had been formed in hopes of nominating Darrow, after he declined it moved on and nominated Daniel L. Cruise.

-Beginning at the start of 1903, there was a strong push among members of the Chicago Federation of Labor and others to draft Darrow as an independent candidate for mayor.
+Beginning at the start of 1903, there had been a strong push among members of the Chicago Federation of Labor and others to draft Darrow as an independent candidate for mayor.
 After an active and organized effort to draft him, which even included a nominating convention-style pro-Darrow mass meeting held at the Auditorium Theatre on February 16, and active consideration of a prospective run on his part, it appeared in late February that Darrow might be preparing to enter the race.
 However, on February 24, he made the surprise announcement that he would not be running.

-The United Labor Party, which had been formed in hopes of nominating Darrow, and had offered him their nomination, moved on after Darrow declined and nominated Daniel L. Cruise.